Integrated Decision Gradients: Compute Your Attributions Where the Model Makes Its Decision: Integrated Decision Gradients

 To satisfy the axiom, we conjecture that the importance of each gradient should be proportional to the impact on the model output, which is conceptually shown in Figure \ref{fig:importance}.
 Inspired by this, we define an \emph{importance factor}, as follows:

 where $IF(\alpha)$ is the importance of the gradient computed at $\alpha$.
-Next, we define an attribution method that satisfies the Sensitivity (path integrals) axiom based on scaling each gradient with the importance factor in Eq~(\ref{eq:importance}).
+Next, we define an attribution method that satisfies the Sensitivity (path integrals) axiom (proof in Section \ref{section:properties}) by scaling each gradient with the importance factor in Eq~(\ref{eq:importance}).